Kamui: He's Behind You

-(うしろの正面カムイさん, Ushiro no Shōmen Kamui-san) is a Japanese manga series written by Eroki and illustrated by Shinko Konoshiro.
+Kamui: He's Behind You (うしろの正面カムイさん, Ushiro no Shōmen Kamui-san) is a Japanese manga series written by Eroki and illustrated by Shinko Konoshiro.
 It began serialization on Shogakukan's Ura Sunday and MangaONE manga services in March 2020.
+An anime television series adaptation produced by Zero-G and ZG-R aired from July to September 2026.

+Plot

+Kamui, a famous and powerful exorcist, and his ordinary high school girl assistant Shizuka Mimitsuka, who has the ability to see ghosts, work together to exorcise various monsters and other supernatural phenomena.
+They use a unique method of exorcism, which involves sexual techniques to make evil spirits feel like they are ascending to heaven.